Drug Interactions between pirfenidone and warfarin

 Interactions between your drugs

-There were no interactions found in our database between pirfenidone and warfarin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between pirfenidone and warfarin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Pirfenidone is in the drug class miscellaneous uncategorized agents.

 - Pirfenidone is used to treat Idiopathic Pulmonary Fibrosis.

 - Warfarin is in the drug class coumarins and indandiones.

 Warfarin is used to treat the following conditions: